Documentation Index

 Context parameter

-The Firebase v8 API supports a context parameter for binding this inside your callback.
+The Firebase v8 API supports acontext parameter for binding this inside your callback.
 The compatibility layer supports this too:

 When to use the compatibility layer